kinjalGakhani/ATC_Cloud_Shell/SDF/tutorial.md

-# Queue Basic - Terraform
+# Smart Deployment Framework

 ## Setup

 <!-- <walkthrough-author name="kinjalakhani@google.com" analyticsId="UA-125550242-1" tutorialName="SDF" repositoryUrl="https://github.com/kinjalGakhani/SDF_Cloud_Shell.git"></walkthrough-author> -->

 Welcome to Smart Deployment Framework in Google Cloud Shell!

 The Smart Deployment Framework provides a wide variety of fully automated architectures powered by Terraform.
 SDF provides flexibility to leverage single click deployment, download terraform or export to repository.

 <!-- We need you to let us know what project you'd like to use with Smart Deployment Framework.